 This is one of my favorite books of all time.
 If you don’t know who Susan Branch is – she is primarily a cookbook author that started the illustrated lifestyle cookbook trend.
 Susan is a master of the celebration of simple pleasures.

 This memoir is one of a trilogy.
 I’m getting them all because I love them so much.
 The other books are The Fairy Tale Girl and A Fine Romance: Falling in Love with English Countryside.

 I wrote a book review for this memoir – you can find that book review on Martha’s Vineyard Isle of Dreams here.

 This is a wonderful book for hygge lovers.
 The combination of knitting and stories together will make any cozy living lover happy.

 Each story is short and sweet and is paired with a project to knit.

 Some of the projects to make are a cowl, a shawl, amulet necklace, a capelet, a scarf, charm bags, a vest, glovettes, a hat, gloves, leg warmers, a hood, and a gorgeous blanket.

 Alice Hoffman is the author of Practical Magic too.
-This book is a treasure to add to your craft library.
+This book is one of the best hygge knit books to add to your craft library.

-Best Hygge Books #21 – You Belong Here by M.H.
+Hygge Books #21 You Belong Here by M.H.
 Clark